paperpiedpiper/CA_Tool/README.md

 The popup window for the extension was rudimentary, only serving as the pair to the snooze buttons usable on the notification.
 ## v2 - extra features
-My first intention was to only create the features in v1.
+My first intention was to only make the feature in v1.
 But, with my newfound knowledge I wanted to create some aditional UI customizations that I would've liked to have.
 ### On-load click() on dropdown menus
 &emsp;Some sub-queues that were monitored were not being shown by default on page load.